pixie-io/blog.px.dev/content/blog/detect-monero-miners/index.md

 These RandomX programs are easy to spot.
 They leverage a large set of CPU features, some of which are rarely used by other programs.
 The instruction set [attempts to hit many features available on](https://github.com/tevador/RandomX/blob/master/doc/design.md#23-registers) commodity CPUs.
 The RandomX developers attempted to explicitly [curtail the effectiveness of specialized hardware](https://github.com/tevador/RandomX/blob/master/doc/design.md#1-design-considerations) like GPUs and ASICs.
 The side benefit is now we only have to care about Monero miners leveraging CPUs.

 One signal opportunity is the RandomX instruction: [CFROUND](https://github.com/tevador/RandomX/blob/master/doc/specs.md#541-cfround). `CFROUND` changes the rounding mode for floating point operations.
 Other programs rarely set this mode.
-When they do, they rarely toggle this value as much as RandomX programs would.
+When they do, they rarely toggle this value as much as RandomX does.
 The main RandomX contributor, [tevador](https://github.com/tevador), created [randomx-sniffer](https://github.com/tevador/randomx-sniffer) which looks for programs that change the rounding-mode often on Windows machines.
 Nothing exists for Linux yet - but we can build this with bpftrace.

 ## Building our bpftrace script